knadh/otpgateway/README.md

   src="http://localhost:9000/static/otp.js"
 ></script>
 <script>
   // 1.
-Make an Ajax call to the server to generate and send an OTP and return the
+Make a call to the server to generate and send an OTP and return the
   // the :namespace and :id for the OTP.
   // 2.
 Invoke the verification UI for the user with the namespace and id values,
   // and a callback which is triggered when the user finishes the flow.